Foreword

 Formats - Formats such as "Strictly Come Dancing", "Who Wants to be a Millionaire" and "The X Factor" are all UK based formats which have proved to be successful in other countries, exporting more than half the worlds TV formats.

-"A TV Programme format is a license to produce and to broadcast a national version of a copyrighted foreign
+"A TV Programme format is a license to produce and to broadcast a national version of a copyrighted foreign TV programme and to use its name.
+Formats are a major part of the international television market.

 Format purchasing is popular with broadcasters, due notably to: